 Hood said CREA’s priority is to improve the quality of the education and life circumstances of individuals who have traditionally been disenfranchised in the U.S. and beyond.
 Through its affiliate members, CREA provides a focus on culturally responsive evaluation and assessment within a range of educational, social-service, and health-service programs that serve low-income individuals in diverse communities.

 For several years, Hood has collaborated with the principals of Booker T. Washington STEM Academy in Champaign as an “evaluation laboratory” for his graduate evaluation courses and provided advice on culturally responsive evaluation and assessment.
 His advanced doctoral students, meanwhile, have worked on field assignments in the classroom, developing culturally responsive evaluation plans with teachers at Booker T. Washington, contributing to the development of their own evaluation skills.

 One of CREA’s goals is to expand its international consortium of researchers and evaluators with diverse cultural viewpoints and social backgrounds, and Hood said the organization’s national, international, and indigenous presence in research, evaluation, and assessment continues to rise.
-Along with hosting its fourth international conference in Chicago last September, the unit developed affiliates at Dublin City University and in Hawaii in 2016.
+Along with hosting its fourth international conference in Chicago this September, the unit developed affiliates at Dublin City University and in Hawaii in 2016.